-- manufacturers, and independent testing labs.
+- The Liquor Commission renamed the Liquor and Cannabis Commission would regulate and license adult-use cannabis businesses.
+The commission would license cannabis retailers, cultivators, product manufacturers, and independent testing labs.
 It could authorize additional types of businesses. - The commission would develop comprehensive rules, including governing security, lab testing, health and safety, potency limits on products, packaging, labeling, recordkeeping, and transportation, and restricting advertising.
 It would also determine qualifications for licensees. - The commission, assisted by the Department of Health and Human Services (DHHS), would develop materials to be distributed with cannabis, including information on its risks, how to recognize problematic cannabis use, and how to obtain treatment.
-It could also require informational posters to be displayed at retailers, outlining cannabis' risks. - Private cannabis businesses could not be located within 2,000 feet of a pre-school, elementary school, or secondary school. - Cannabis products could not include nicotine or other addictive or toxic additives. - There would be no statewide limit on the number of licensees. - Applicants or at least one director, officer, or partner of the applicant must be New Hampshire residents for at least three years, except in the case of testing labs.
+It could also require informational posters to be displayed at retailers, outlining cannabis' risks. - Cannabis establishments could not be located within 1,000 feet of a pre-school, elementary school, or secondary school.

+- Cannabis products could not include nicotine or other addictive or toxic additives. - There would be no statewide limit on the number of licensees, but localities could impose local limits. - Applicants or at least one director, officer, or partner of the applicant must be New Hampshire residents for at least three years, except in the case of testing labs.